 The Federal Reserve is printing money to buy federal debt.
 Officials there pushed interest rates to epic lows and kept them near there for most of a decade.
 As a consequence, the Federal Reserve Notes Americans saved are worth a lot less.

 The purchasing power was transferred to Washington and Wall Street, the recipients of all the monetary stimulus.
-The effect is exactly like income tax and the myriad other federal taxes people pay.
+The effect is exactly like income tax and the myriad of other federal taxes people pay.

 Kocherlakota published his “solution” for unlimited government borrowing in a misguided attempt to put people at ease.
 But have a look at the comment section below the editorial.
 Those who gave it a serious read were aghast, thank goodness.